Galladite27/SHU-ASE-2025/documents/backlog.md

 *  Charity page - stock levels (Theo)
 *  track and view donated stock (availability & categories)
 *  C4 documentation (Laurence)
+* GDPR discussion for LSEPI and to be referenced in presentation (Haris)